php-dev-br/laravel-doc-pt-br/authentication.md

 session storage and cookies.

 Providers define how users are retrieved from your persistent storage.
 Laravel ships with support for retrieving users using [Eloquent](eloquent.md) and the database query builder.
 However, you are free to define additional providers as needed for your application.

 Your application's authentication configuration file is located at `config/auth.php`.
 This file contains several well-documented options for tweaking the behavior of Laravel's authentication services.

-> [!NOTE]
+> **Note**
 > Guards and providers should not be confused with "roles" and "permissions".
 To
 > learn more about authorizing user actions via permissions, please refer to
 > the [authorization](authorization.md) documentation.